orbitalquark/scinterm/docs/README.md

 Scinterm lacks some Scintilla features due to the terminal's constraints:

 * Any settings with alpha values are not supported.
 * Autocompletion lists cannot show images (pixmap surfaces are not supported).
 Instead, they show the first character in the string passed to [`SCI_REGISTERIMAGE`][].
 * Buffered drawing is not supported.
 * Caret settings like period, line style, and width are not supported (terminals use block carets with their own period definitions).
+* Clipboard operations do not interact with the system clipboard, including X selections (primary and secondary).
 * Code pages other than UTF-8 have not been tested and it is possible some curses implementations do not support them.
 * Drag and drop is not supported.